-on a trader-by-trader basis across the eight futures contracts in the sample.
-We employ GMM to obtain the autocorrelation- and heteroscedasticity-adjusted coefficient estimates.
+$+ a_4NLAG2 + a_5NLAG3 + a_6NLEAD1 + a_7NLEAD2 + a_8NLEAD3 + e_t$ , (4) on a trader-by-trader basis across the eight futures contracts in the sample.
+We employ the Generalized Method of Moments (GMM) technique to obtain autocorrelation- and

-Since we have 101 separate sets of coefficient estimates, one for each dual trader in our sample, we present, in Table 3, the numbers of positive and negative coefficients, as well as the numbers of positive and statistically significant and negative and statistically significant coefficient estimates at the (one-sided) 5% level.
+Since we have 101 separate sets of coefficient estimates, one for each dual trader in our sample, we present, in Table 3, the numbers of positive and negative coefficients, as well as the numbers of positive and statistically significant and negative and statistically significant coefficient estimates, respectively, at the (one-sided) 5% level.
 We also report the average GMM coefficient estimates across traders in the same contract.

-Consistent with our earlier results, we find weak evidence that dual traders' personal trades follow their customers' trades.
-While there are cases that the coefficients on NLAG1 - NLAG3 are positive and statistically significant across the contracts examined, the evidence is weak at best.
-There is similar weak evidence to support the idea that dual traders' personal trades precede their customers' trades.
+Consistent with our earlier results, we find sporadic evidence of dual traders' personal trades following their customers' trades.
+While there are cases where the coefficients on NLAG1 - NLAG3 are positive and statistically significant across the contracts examined, the evidence is weak at best.
+There is similarly weak evidence to support the idea that dual traders' personal trades precede their customers' trades.
 Specifically, the coefficients on NLEAD1 - NLEAD3 are positive and statistically significant for only a few dual traders across all contracts.

-We, however, find strong association between a dual trader's personal trading and SVOLR, our proxy for the market's demand for liquidity.
-The coefficient on SVOLR is negative and statistically significant across dual traders in the sample, indicating that dual traders meet the market's net buy (sell) demands by selling from (buying into) their personal account.
-Finally, a dual trader also appears to trade on her own account to actively manage her inventory.
-The coefficient on INVENTORY is negative and statistically significant for most of the traders in the eight contracts.
-That is, a dual trader buys on personal account when her inventory position is negative, and sells when it is positive.
+We, however, find strong association between a dual trader's personal trading and customer netbuy, our proxy for liquidity demand by the customers of dual traders.
+The coefficient on customer netbuy is negative and statistically significant for almost all of the dual traders in the sample, indicating that dual traders meet their customers' net buy (sell) demands by selling from (buying into) their personal account.
+Finally, a dual trader also appears to trade on his own account to actively manage his inventory.
+The coefficient on inventory is negative and statistically significant for most of the traders in the eight contracts.
+That is, a dual trader buys on personal account when his inventory position is negative, and sells when it is positive.